Go to Class

 This command lets you navigate to any type (class, interface, struct or enum) in symbols and files in your entire solution as well as all assemblies referenced in the projects of your solution.

-To navigate to a type
+Navigate to a type

 Choosein the main menu.

-In the Enter class name pop-up list that appears, start typing the item name.
+In the Enter class name list that appears, start typing the item name.
 As you type, the list of items narrows down, suggesting names that match the entered substring.

 Optionally, select Include non-solution classes to display matching items from libraries referenced in the solution.

 By default, as long as your input matches something in your solution, only solution items are displayed.
 If there are no matches for your input in the solution, JetBrains Rider starts looking for matching library types automatically.